luli0034/jisoo/README.md

 Retry allows you to automatically retry failed states using different backoff strategies.
 This is particularly useful for handling transient failures.

-#### Retry Properties:
-- `ErrorEquals`: Array of error names that trigger the retry
-- `IntervalSeconds`: Duration (in seconds) before the first retry attempt
-- `MaxAttempts`: Maximum number of retry attempts (0 means no retries)
-- `BackoffRate`: Multiplier for the retry interval between attempts

 ### Catch

 Catch handles errors that occur in a state, allowing you to implement fallback logic or custom error handling paths.

-#### Catch Properties:
-- `ErrorEquals`: Array of error names that trigger this catch
-- `Next`: The next state to transition to when catching the error
-- `ResultPath`: Location in the state output to store the error (optional)

 ### Example